 It is also important to note that Delta Sigma Pi, the fraternity that is often confused for our own, sprouted from Ohio, and it is in the northern reaches of Ohio, Northeastern Illinois and the state of Michigan where one of the most resilient nicknames took hold, perhaps as a way to distinguish one fraternity from another.

-I don’t really care which is right, and I think that people miss the point of “YITBOS” when they focus too intently on whether a person is saying it properly.
+I don’t really care which is right, and I think that people miss the point of “YITBOS” when they focus too intently on whether a person is pronouncing it properly.
 It means the same thing to everyone, and that’s what matters right?

 The darker areas simply represent chapters that participated in the survey, and logic leads me to assume that the men from those chapters typically remain within the same state and region and that they influence the dialect of other chapters within the same region.

 So you could imagine that if you meet a Delta Sig from a chapter within any of those green regions, there’s a good chance that he’ll pronounce YITBOS with a strong “o.”
-An important feature of any of these maps is the ability to see the shape of the United States if we were to remove the state boundaries.
-In this case, we would have a pretty good image of the US if we could only see the green blobs.

-I don’t know what’s going on in northern Idaho, but it’s clear that this pronunciation is quite popular in the deep south.
+It’s clear that this pronunciation is quite popular in the deep south.
 It is the preferred term from surveyed chapters in Georgia, Alabama, northern Florida (FSU is a closed chapter but a member completed the survey – Thank You!) and North Carolina.

-A few chapters in other, mostly southern/central states use it, and then most of central and northern Michigan prefer the weaker “o” sound.
+A few chapters in other, mostly southern/central states use it, and then most of central and northern Michigan also prefer the weaker “o” sound.

 It’s very likely that South Carolina would be entirely in red if its two oldest chapters at Furman and Wofford were still operating, but they both closed a few decades ago, which leads us to the splotches of green seen in the first map in Alabama, Georgia and South Carolina (as well as eastern Michigan).